 From following customs and wearing traditional to your impending unplanned babies

-After getting hitched life does change in many ways.
-But some people love asking bizarre questions.
+After getting hitched life does change in many ways but some people love asking bizarre questions.
 It is difficult to answer them and be polite at the same time.
-Many newly married women are asked (and hate) these questions:
+Check out the silly question which almost every newly married woman is asked

 ‘When will I become grandmother?’